cristianglezm/FlowerEvolver-WASM/README.md

 check the website [here](https://cristianglezm.github.io/FlowerEvolver-WASM/)

 > [!IMPORTANT]
-> You will need to have a canvas object with id="canvas" to use the wasm functions.
+> You will need to have a canvas object with id="canvas" to use the wasm functions
+> or if you're running the wasm module inside a web worker you will need
+> to initialize at the start: self.canvas = e.data.canvas

 ## Building